 If you wish to change your postal address, you can request the change in the Online Banking System under ‘Service‘, then click ‘Change Contact Details‘.
 Please note that we will also require a proof of address document from you.
 This can either be a bank statement, a certificate of registration (if this exists in your country) or a utility bill (e.g., telephone, gas, and electricity).
 Please note that the document may not be older than 3 months.
 Alternatively, you can also provide a copy of your ID-Card if it includes your current address.
-You also have the option of transferring 10 cent to the following collective account: BE75651100001851 BIC: KEYTBEBBXXX, after having updated your address details with your existing bank.
+You also have the option of transferring at least EUR 0.10 to the following collective account: BE75651100001851 BIC: KEYTBEBBXXX, after having updated your address details with your existing bank.
 The transfer must be made from the reference account specified when you first registered with us.

 Your email address can be easily updated via the Online Banking System by clicking on ‘Service‘, then ‘Change Contact Details‘.
 Alternatively, you can contact our customer service team and inform them of these changes.
 It is in the interest of both parties to have the most up-to-date details in the event that we need to contact you.

 ‘Master data’ refers to the following: first name(s), surname(s), maiden name(s), date of birth, place of birth, gender, and nationality.
 Please contact our customer service team if you would like to change your master data.
 We will ask you to submit a new copy of an ID-document (passport or national ID card) and to perform another reference transaction.
 We will of course keep you informed about all the relevant steps required.